Skip to main content

 What does the color of my aquarium water tell me?

 The first step: Figure out what’s wrong with your water, which means determining what color it is.
-This will give you more information than you think as the color will often hint at the deeper cause.
+This will give you more information than you think, as the shade will often hint at the deeper cause.
 You don’t need to hold up a paint-matching card or anything, but see if you can identify the hue.
-Would you describe it as more of a white, green, or brown?
+Would you describe it as more white, green, or brown?
 Each of these discolorations stems from something different and indicates a separate issue.
-Then tackle the problem by getting at the source.
+Then tackle the problem by getting to the source.

 Hand cleaning tank with sponge